shoumo95/csx415-project/deploy/README.md

 source("packrat/init.R")
 packrat::restore()
 ```
-If packrat successfully restored the libraries, we strongly suggest you exit out of RStudio (not just Restart R) and open RStudio again.
+If packrat successfully restored the libraries, we strongly suggest you exit out of RStudio (not just Restart R) and relaunch RStudio again.
 Then set your working directory to the project folder and run the following command so that all the required libraries are available to the project:

 ```r
 setwd("~/R/Projects/csx415-project")